KizzyCode/ehttpd-rust/README.md

 ## Thread-based design
-The rationale behind the thread-based approach is that it is much easier to implement than `async/await`, subsequently requires less codes and is – in theory – less error prone.
-Furthermore, it also simplifies application development since the developer cannot accidentally stall the entire runtime with a single blocking call – via the OS' scheduler, threads offer much strong concurrency isolation guarantees, which can even be `nice`d or tweaked if appropriate.
+The rationale behind the thread-based approach is that it is much easier to implement than `async/await`, subsequently requires less codes, and is – in theory – less error prone.

+Furthermore, it also simplifies application development since the developer cannot accidentally stall the entire runtime with a single blocking call – via the OS' scheduler, threads offer much strong concurrency isolation guarantees, which in most environments can even be `nice`d or tweaked if appropriate.

 ## Performance